 Quick off the mark

 Chile also picked up the fastest yellow card of the tournament as Humberto Suazo received a yellow after just eighty seconds in the match against Brazil.
-The South American side are in a tough opening group with Spain and the Netherlands so it’s hard to see them delivering a profit in the overall market but they are on offer at a great price of 24/1 with 888sport to pick up the fastest booking in Brazil.
+The South American side are in a tough opening group with Spain and the Netherlands so it’s hard to see them delivering a profit in the overall market but they are on offer at a great price of 24/1 to pick up the fastest booking in Brazil.

 Back to the totals market and away from South America, some punters will look to the African sides in the hope of collecting a profit.
 Those with longer memories will recall Italia 90 when Cameroon received two red cards in the opening match before going on to collect 15 yellows in the tournament as a whole.